 HighlightsThings to do in Bad Godesberg

-While you're already there, you should definitely check out these activities in Bad Godesberg:
+While you're already there, you should definitely check out these activities and sights in Bad Godesberg:

 Walk in the Kurpark